With news of yet another bank scandal, you might be wondering if the financial advice you received from your bank is appropriate.

 Use the checklist below, for signs your bank’s financial planner has given you bad advice.

-But isn’t it too late, if I’ve already received advice?
+Is it too late if I’ve already received advice?

 Possibly not.
 If you have received advice from CBA Financial Planning or Financial Wisdom in the last 12 years, you may have a right to claim for loss arising from poor advice.